GSA/fpki-guides/_announcements/01_apple_common_removal.md

 3. Authenticating to an internet-facing, government collaboration portal <!--"Authenticating to an...authentication portal" (two authentications)?
 With a PIV credential?-->
 4. Browsing with Safari, Chrome, Edge, or Internet Explorer to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate
 5. Opening an Apple Mail or Microsoft Outlook email that was digitally signed using a Federal PKI CA-issued certificate
-6. Opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate<br></br>
+6. Opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate

 This change will also impact Federal Government partners that rely on COMMON&mdash;for example, a Department of Defense employee sending a digitally signed email to a business partner.

+You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

 {% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: fpki@gsa.gov." %}

-You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

 ## What Should I Do?